Lercher/CocoR/Readme.md

 from an attributed grammar file, that is written for a different language such as Java.
 Maybe only to use an autocomplete aware editor for the grammar, that probably is only available as a .Net program.

+* -utf8 - force UTF-8 processing, even if the input file doesn't have a byte order mark.
+This is the default e.g. if you use Visual Studio Code.

 ## Languages